ankitashanbhag08/learn-languages-shanbhag-ankita/README.md

 ## Database Table Structure

 The application uses MySQL Database.
-Run the following statements on the database server.
+Run the following statements on the database server to create table.

 ```
 CREATE TABLE category_master(